maarten-pennings/pico/shortcut/readme.md

 So whatever you want to have in your environment for your X session should be put in there.

-If you want to share between `.xsessionrc` and `.bashrc`, put it into e.g. `.myrc` and source that from both `.xsessionrc` and `.bashrc`.
+If you want to share between `.xsessionrc` and `.bashrc`, put the shared definitions into e.g. `.myrc` and source that from both `.xsessionrc` and `.bashrc`.

-I created the two files in my home directory.
-Note that I made
+I created `.myrc` and `.xsessionrc` in my home directory, `.bashrc`  was already there.

 ```bash
 pi@raspberrypi:~ $ ls -tal